noah-sec/noah-sec/README.md

 Threat hunting in Microsoft Azure cloud environment with Microsoft Sentinel SIEM and Microsoft Defender XDR.
 - <a href="https://github.com/noah-sec/projects/blob/main/threat-2.md">**Threat Hunting 2**</a><br>
 Threat hunting in Microsoft Azure cloud environment with Microsoft Sentinel SIEM and Microsoft Defender XDR.
+- <a href="https://github.com/noah-sec/projects/blob/main/azure-xdr.md">**Threat Hunting with Microsoft Defender XDR**</a><br>
+Configured a Defender XDR environment, managed devices using Defender for Endpoint, used Defender XDR to manage incidents, managed investigations on an endpoint, and performed Advanced Hunting with KQL to detect unique threats.

 <hr>